-Once the we have reached the close date and have received all entries for the scholarships, we allocate them to a team of readers, all of whom have knowledge of African literature.
+Once the we have reached the closing date and have received all entries for the scholarships, we allocate them to a team of readers, all of whom have knowledge of African literature.
 The readers then assess and grade the submissions, ultimately producing a long list.
-This list is then refined by the MMF team to comprise a shortlist of around twenty submissions, from which the judges will decide the winners.
+This list is then refined by the MMF team, aided by the readers grading, to put together a shortlist of around twenty submissions, from which the judges will decide the winners.

 The judging panel consists of: